rayraycodes/rails-accessibility-testing/GUIDES/system_specs_for_accessibility.md

     sign_in user
   end

-  it 'dashboard is accessible' do
+  it 'runs accessibility checks on dashboard' do
     visit dashboard_path
-    # ✅ Checks run automatically after authentication!
+    # ✅ Comprehensive accessibility checks run automatically after authentication!
+    # The test will fail if any accessibility issues are found
   end
 end
 ```